Where vegan

 Top 15 vegan hotspots beyond cities

 Towns, islands, beach zones and communities where a distinct vegan food culture has been built.
-For each one, we name the exact area that works, because most of these only deliver in one specific zone.
-Step outside it and the picture changes fast.
+The exact zone that works, because most of these only deliver in one pocket.